ebu/benchmarkstt/README.rst

 This is a command line tool for benchmarking Automatic Speech Recognition engines.
 It is designed for non-academic production environments and prioritises simplicity and relative ranking over high accuracy and absolute scores.

+Because of the wide range of languages, algorithms and audio characteristics, it is unlikely that a single STT engine can out perform all others in all cases.
+For this reason, responsibility is placed on users of this tool to design their own benchmarking and to decide, based on the combination of test data and metrics, which vendor is best suited for their use case.

 Usage
 -----